philipwolfe/CTOToolbox/Annual Checklist.md

 - Review firewall policies
   - Inbound rules - are they up to date and documented well?
 Are their countries to geo-block/allow?

+# April is Policy month
+- Policies to review:
+  - Business continuity
+  - Cybersecurity
+  - Bring Your Own Device (BYOD)
+  - Work from home
+  -
 # October is Security month

 # November is Budgeting month